MrSlyker/DevilCam/README.md

 # DevilCam
 tools are not to be misused

-# How to install tools ??
+# How to install ??

 pkg update && pkg upgrade -y
 pkg install git -y